How to Fix Your Nest Thermostat When it Won’t Respond

-If you have a Nest Thermostat you have probably heard about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If you have a Nest Thermostat you may have read about the recent outages and may be living in fear of being left without heat in the dead of winter.

 We are here to calm your fears!

 Nest Support has published an informative page with the very convenient title “What to do if your Nest Thermostat has become slow, unresponsive, or won’t turn on.”
 Yes, that’s really the title.

 For more detailed information, go to their Nest Support page.
 For a more basic overview, keep on reading:

 Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not correctly charging the battery, or going down completely.
 Nest recommends recharging and restarting your thermostat to resolve the issue and get it up and running again.